Why choose this course

-Drawing on the experience of our published writers and academics, you’ll engage with intriguing literary theory and writing techniques, and discover how to find your niche and engage with the publishing world.
-As part of our School of Literature and Languages, you’ll share ideas within a diverse creative community and be able to attend a calendar of events that will broaden your thinking and develop your writing skills – this includes the annual Surrey New Writers’ Festival and Surrey Poetry Festival.
+Drawing on the experience of our published writers and academics, you’ll engage with intriguing literary theories and writing techniques, and discover how to find your niche and engage with the publishing world.
+As part of our School of Literature and Languages, you’ll share ideas within a diverse, creative community and be able to attend a calendar of events that will broaden your thinking and develop your writing skills – this includes the annual Surrey New Writers’ Festival and Surrey Poetry Festival.

 What you will study

 Our MA Creative Writing course encourages lateral thought and will sharpen your research and writing abilities.